dthelegend/diss/main.typ

 = Design

+The requirements for the solver are laid out below:
-The solver is designed to be flexible and allow for the implementation of many alternative backends allowing for different reduction and solving algorithms to easily be added.
+- It must be flexible and allow for the implementation of many alternative backends and reductions
+- It must be simple to use, whether as a standalone solver, or as a library for integration into other work
+- It must be extensible by third parties with custom out-of-repository reduction and solving algorithms
+- It must support the widely recognised standards for input and output

 The general flow for solving a problem is shown in @solver-layout.
 Input from the user is processed into the SAT Problem instance.
 The SAT Problem is then reduced into a QUBO problem using one of the specified algorithms.
 We can then solve the reduced QUBO problem with another specified algorithm.
 Once we have a solution, we present it to the user.

 #figure(image("./solver_layout.png"), caption: [The data flow from input to output of the solver], placement: auto) <solver-layout>

-The fundamental design of the logger has stayed mostly the same, over the course of the project, as the flow is relatively simple and lean.

-There is a logger that can be used to record information about the energy of the solution as the solver progresses.
+The fundamental design of the logger has stayed mostly the same, over the course of the project, as the flow is relatively lean.
+There is additionally a logger that can be used to record information about the energy of the solution as the solver progresses.

 = Implementation